tlepple/colab-cdpdc-wwbank/README.md

 2. Copy this string and open a new terminal window and paste this into your terminal session.
 You are now logged into the command line of the newly created host in the cloud provider.

+3. Follow steps in this repo to install the cluster:  [CDP-DC Install](https://github.com/tlepple/horizon-dc)

 ---
 ---